Zamiell/isaac-achievement-randomizer/docs/about.md

 - <!-- "ui_hearts.png" --> The heart UI sprites have been slightly modified so that it is easier to see an empty heart container on a black background.
 - <!-- SilenceMomDad --> The audio clips of mom and dad on the Ascent are silenced.
 - <!-- ForceFadedConsoleDisplay --> The "faded console display" feature is automatically enabled in the "options.ini" file, which allows you to visually see when an error in the game happens.
-- <!-- PreventVictoryLapPopup --> Victory Laps and the "Rerun" feature on the main menu are banned for the same reason that R Key is.
-As a quality of life fix, the Victory Lap popup will no longer appear after defeating The Lamb.
+- <!-- PreventVictoryLapPopup --> The Victory Lap popup will no longer appear after defeating The Lamb.
 - <!-- PreventEndMegaSatan --> Defeating Mega Satan no longer has a chance to immediately end the run.

 <br>